Legal documentation must be submitted to the state of Minnesota along with filing costs when establishing an LLC in this state.

 Learn more about how long does it take to process an LLC in Minnesota.

-A registered agent has to be reachable during all regular operating hours and has a postal work address in Minnesota to receive legal and commercial mail.
+A registered agent has to be reachable during all regular operating hours and has a postal work address in Minnesota to receive legal and commercial documents.

-You can serve as the registered agent in Minnesota in one of two ways: personally or through another LLC member.
+You can serve as the registered agent in Minnesota or employ the services of one for $80 to $300 annually.

-The Name Reservation form costs $35 by mail ($55 online or in person) and can be used to reserve your company's name if you have the perfect name in mind but aren't yet prepared to incorporate your LLC.
+The Name Reservation form costs $35 by mail ($55 online or in person) and can be used to reserve your preferred business name.

 The Minnesota Annual Renewal is a yearly report that Minnesota LLCs are required to submit.